dfischer/magic-word/src/doc/abcd.md

 In Denshi it is perfectly possible to serialize a program in the middle of execution, and the result of the serialization is again a Denshi program.

+[Go through the JavaScript program step by step]

 Because the range of each rewrite is bounded, they can happen in parallel across a large volume of code.
 It's sometimes